 With today's technology, there's no excuse for not staying in touch with your clients.
 Whether it's through weekly or monthly newsletters, email updates, or even social media, regular communication helps keep your clients informed about your business and helps them feel valued.

 Keep them in the loop on the status of their project and let them know if there are any changes or delays.
 If you need something from them, don't be afraid to ask.
 The more you communicate, the better your relationship will be.
+Lots of companies do this through comprehensive video brochures that explain every aspect of their services and products.
+Utilizing these is an innovative way to engage clients, provide a visual understanding of your offerings, and leave a lasting impression.

 With communication, comes being available for it.
 If your clients know they can reach you when they need to, they'll be more likely to do so.
 Make sure your contact information is up to date and easily accessible, and that you're quick to respond to messages.
 As seen at https://www.connect-communications.co.uk, opting for a virtual assistant or phone answering services can give you the break you need, without disrupting the flow of communication with your clients.
 You can also outsource some of this work, so you can focus on what's important - your clients.